Hurdle is a mental health tech startup for invisible barriers.

 - Attend and participate in bi-monthly trainings/check-ins with the Director of Clinical Care.

-- Progress notes and treatment plans (when needed) within 48 hours of scheduled sessions.
+- Complete progress notes and treatment plans (when needed) within 48 hours of scheduled sessions.

 - Contact primary care physicians, psychiatrists, and other specialists to request patient medical record information, and/or make notification of therapeutic involvement for the coordination of care, as allowed via patient release.